AndrewJBateman/angular-tailwind-unsplash/README.md

 * [RxJS take(1) operater](https://advancedweb.hu/rxjs-the-differences-between-first-take-1-and-single/) used to take first element from the Unsplash & Github observable streams then close them, so unsubscribing is not necessary.
 * The Github basic user info API does not require an API key.
 The Unsplash API does.
 * [Angular HttpClient](https://angular.io/api/common/http/HttpClient) GET request response overloads 1 to 15 carefully considered, especially http header 'observe' and 'responseType', to ensure correct response type from photo service which returns type `Observable<ArrayBuffer>` when the Home page function `onChangePhoto()` is expecting interface type `Observable<IUnsplashResponse>`
+* [Angular Hydration](https://angular.io/guide/hydration) added.
+"Hydration is the process that restores the server side rendered application on the client.
+This includes things like reusing the server rendered DOM structures, persisting the application state, transferring application data that was retrieved already by the server, and other processes."

 ## :camera: Screenshots